MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 ### Switching models back
 If you filled out the form and hit 'confirm' you probably noticed that nothing happend afterwards.
 You were greeted with a blank screen.
-That is certaintly not ideal, so let's implement the last step which is to switch back to our list model after we added a task.
+That is certainly not ideal, so let's implement the last step which is to switch back to our list model after we added a task.

 ```go
 // add.go